CBD Dosage Chart: How Much To Take For Best Results

 (CBN, CBG, CBC)

-Flavonoids Yes Yes No
+Flavonoids Yes Yes None

 Base Extract Full Spectrum Distillate Broad Spectrum Distillate Pure Isolate Powder